Aaliyah: Musical style

-From the very beginning, she opted "for an edgier, more mature sound", and her songs were often uptempo and at the same time often dark, revolving around "matters of the heart".
+From the very beginning, Aaliyah opted "for an edgier, more mature sound", and her songs were often both uptempo and dark, revolving around "matters of the heart".
 She "easily straddled the hip-hop and pop worlds, never projecting the frilliness of her ingénue peers".
-After her R. Kelly–produced debut album, Aaliyah worked with Timbaland and Missy Elliott, whose productions were more electronic.
+After her R. Kelly-produced debut album, she worked with Timbaland and Missy Elliott, whose productions were more electronic.
 The duo "mixed choppy, nervous rhythms over loops of computer-generated backing tracks, and incorporating harmonies which – within the genre's limited horizons – seemed daring".
-They also created, the "Freeze-and-stop style of singing on top of bass-heavy instrumentals" which became Aaliyah's signature style.
-In 2001, Aaliyah called her sound "street but sweet", pairing feminine vocals with a gritty urban rhythm track.
-In another interview she further spoke about her artistry, saying, "I love to fuse other types of music with my own".
+They also created the "freeze-and-stop style of singing on top of bass-heavy instrumentals" that became Aaliyah's signature style.
+In 2001, she called her sound "street but sweet", pairing feminine vocals with a gritty urban rhythm track.
+In another interview, she further spoke about her artistry, saying, "I love to fuse other types of music with my own".
 She explored a wide range of genres such as R&B, pop, hip hop, funk, soul, and dance-pop.
-Altogether, Aaliyah's music can be described as alternative R&B, progressive soul, and neo soul, according to Times Farley.
+Time music critic Christopher John Farley described her music as alternative R&B, progressive soul, and neo soul.

 Aaliyah released "musically risky singles into a notoriously fickle pop market", without being "concerned about conforming to the stereotypes of the marketplace".
 Her songs "gracefully walk a line between commerciality and experimentation".
-Aaliyah's records tend to have a "crisp production" and "staccato arrangements" that "extend genre boundaries" while containing "old-school" soul music.
-Kelefah Sanneh of The New York Times called her "a digital diva who wove a spell with ones and zeroes", and writes that her songs comprised "simple vocal riffs, repeated and refracted to echo the manipulated loops that create digital rhythm", as Timbaland's "computer-programmed beats fitted perfectly with her cool, breathy voice to create a new kind of electronic music."
+Her records tended to have a "crisp production" and "staccato arrangements" that "extend genre boundaries" while containing "old-school" soul music.
+Kelefa Sanneh of The New York Times called her "a digital diva who wove a spell with ones and zeroes", and writes that her songs comprised "simple vocal riffs, repeated and refracted to echo the manipulated loops that create digital rhythm", as Timbaland's "computer-programmed beats fitted perfectly with her cool, breathy voice to create a new kind of electronic music."